bengal865/flooring-calculator-start/README.md

-# flooring-calculator-start
+# web-project-template
-Starter files for the JavaScript Flooring Calculator project
+Template files for a website project